 i) Submittals shall not contain transitions, sound, animation, video clips, QR codes, hyperlinks, or links to other files.

-j) The entrant’s and/or firm’s identity shall not be present anywhere within the Jury PDF.
+j) The entrant’s and/or firm’s identity shall not be present anywhere within the Jury PDF or the Common App

 4) Publicity Images—submit four that best portray the project.
 These images will be used during the ceremony event and may be provided to the media.